 Q. Do you have any friends from a foreign country?

 2nd Possible Answer: Actually I do.
-I live and study in England so I have met many people from different countries even from different continents.
-I really like consorting with them because we can swap opinions, make helpful and substantial conversations and learn new things about cultures, customs and points of view.
+I live and study in England; so I have met many people from different countries even from different continents.
+I really like consorting with them because we can swap opinions, make helpful and substantial conversations and learn new things about culture, custom and religion.
 In addition, we can travel to each other’s country and accomplish dreams and desires that otherwise might be unachievable.
 Last but not least, we can immerse ourselves in a new language and gain more knowledge.

-Answer: The difference is significant because in the first case there are stronger bonds and in the second the existing ties are slack.
-The former, are people that can be seen in the flesh and any person can spend some time with, have frequent contact and share some intrinsic moments.
+Answer: The difference is significant because in the first case, there are stronger bonds.
+For pen friends, the existing ties are loose.
+The former, are the people whom we see in the flesh and blood, share our sad and happy moments, spend time with, have frequent contacts and share some intrinsic moments.
 The latter, are people that correspond with each other and it could be considered as a kind of distant relationship.
-Furthermore, a real friend is able to be with you at whatever moment, while for a pen friend this is unfeasible.
+Furthermore, a real friend is able to be with you whenever you need him/her, while for a pen friend this is not feasible.